Death is inevitable and each individual is responsible for their own salvation:

-- For those who believe, do good deeds and live in accordance with Islam:
+- For those who believe, do good deeds and live in accordance with Islam, Paradise awaits:

-Prophet Muhammad (pbuh) described Paradise as follow: “It is what the eye has not seen, nor the ear heard, nor ever flashed across the mind of man.’“
+Prophet Muhammad (pbuh) described Paradise saying: “It is what the eye has not seen, nor the ear heard, nor ever flashed across the mind of man.’“

 God says in the Qur’an: “No soul knows what has been hidden for them of comfort for the eyes as a reward for what they used to do.”
 (Quran 32:17)